|Research Support & Scholarly Communications||Digital Scholarship Services||Research Data Services|

 |Research data or material collection is rigorous and of a high quality|

 Maximum funding for each supported project is HK$ 100,000.
 Budget items can include (1) Staff Salaries and Fringe Benefits; (2) Technical Resources and Services as needed; (3) Miscellaneous; and (4) Copyright Fees as needed.
 Travelling expenses and website launch events CANNOT be funded by the Grant.

 Principal Investigators may hire research assistants, project assistants, or student helpers on a short-term basis to help enhance the source materials for online access.
 Expected duties of these project staff may include data cleaning or enhancement, converting images to text using OCR technology, assigning subject-specific indexing data to materials, etc. Please consult the Library for input and guidance to the process.

 Please refer to the latest pay scales that are provided on the PERS website.
 To hire research assistants, please refer to the "Payment Rates for Research Staff"; to hire project assistants, please refer to "Pay Structure for Non-teaching Staff".
 On top of the actual salary, medical cost (3% of salary) and employer's MPF contribution (5% of salary) should also be included in the budget.

 The Library will provide IT and graphic design support, but in case the project scope is too large or too complicated for the Library to handle on its own, the Principal Investigator can hire outside technical services to design the system, on the condition that there is proper documentation for system specifications to ensure sustainability and system integration.
 The Grant can also be used to purchase software for website development or server service as needed.

 Equipment such as computers, i-pads, tablets, printers, audio-visual equipment, etc. cannot be funded.
 The grant can support miscellaneous items such as stationery, computer paper, fax, postage, etc. with a cap at HK$ 2,000.

-Part of the funding (with a cap at one-third of the total budget) can be used to subsidize copyright fees if necessary, but the Principal Investigator must submit written documentation with the exact amount that are endorsed by copyright holders, with the grant application form.
+Part of the funding (with a cap at one-third of the total budget) can be used to subsidize copyright fees if necessary, but the Principal Investigator must submit written endorsement with the exact amount signed by copyright holders, along with the grant application form.